Jade Roper Stripped of $1M DraftKings Prize After Cheating Claims

 The sports betting company has stripped the reality star, Instagram influencer, podcaster and mother of two of the top fantasy sports prize that she won earlier this month for coming in first place during its Millionaire Maker contest during the wild card weekend of the NFL playoffs, USA Today reported on Saturday.
 Jade and Tanner have not commented and had previously attributed her win to "pure luck."

-"DraftKings has decided to update the standings for several contests.
-All customers affected by the updated standings will be notified directly," the company tweeted.
+The company has not released the results of its investigation into Jade's win.
+It said in a statement on Twitter on Saturday, "DraftKings has decided to update the standings for several contests.
+All customers affected by the updated standings will be notified directly."

-The former runner up, user spclk36, is now listed as the $1 million winner in the wild card weekend contest.
-The person had hired prominent attorney Alan Milstein after the controversy erupted, suggesting they planned to contest the results.
+The former runner up in the wild card weekend contest, user spclk36, is now listed as the $1 million winner in the wild card weekend contest, USA Today reported.

-"Thrilled to announce my client has been declared the winner of the DraftKings Millionaire Maker Contest," Milstein tweeted.
-"I have had my share of interesting cases but never conceived this would be one of them."

-At $25 per entry, Jade and Tanner spent a combined $7,500 to enter this particular contest.
-They each entered the maximum number of entries every week of the NFL season, according to ESPN, which suggests they had spent a total of $135,000 on DraftKings entries since the season began until the wild card weekend.